AlbertoCentonze/snake-silo/README.md

 ![DALL·E 2023-12-08 17 28 30 - A charming scene filled with numerous silos, all artistically crafted from yarn and cloth  These silos are whimsically overflowing with an abundance o](https://github.com/AlbertoCentonze/snake-silo/assets/11707683/b387e4d7-c4b7-4dc8-b174-441ff6933ba0)

 ## For the Curve team
+> DISCLAIMER: I took a break from the repo to work on my final exams, since not passing them would impact my employability.
+I'll start working again on the project from the 2nd of February once I'm done!
+The project is very ambitious so take this repo for what it is for now: a couple of days of work during my free time!

+> BONUS: I contributed to the vyper compiler with [this PR](https://github.com/vyperlang/vyper/pull/3697).

 Hello Curve team 👋🏻, since I know how much you love Vyper I have decided to start a project to show you how motivated I am to be part of the team.

-> BONUS: I took a small break from this repo because I got really into vyper!
-I contributed to the compiler with [this PR](https://github.com/vyperlang/vyper/pull/3697).

 If you want to go straight to the technical part and see what I've done, skip this section.
 I'm just going to do some autobiographical shilling here.
 Here's a couple of points that I feel like I'm not able to transmit through my CV: